Sebsterio/JavaScript30/readme.md

 - Filters can be selected in UI
 - Filter intensity can be adjusted in UI
 - Bugfix: rgbSplit filter doesn't mix up channels
+- greenScreen min and max colors are visualized in UI

 #### 30 - Whack A Mole [(view)]()